neurogenetics/GWAS-pipeline/README.md

 Date: June 2019

-Authors: Cornelis Blauwendraat, Mike Nalls + the rest of LNG data team
+Authors: Cornelis Blauwendraat, Mike Nalls, Hirotaka Iwaki, Sara Bandres-Ciga, Mary Makarious, Ruth Chia, Frank Grenn, Hampton Leonard, Monica Diez-Fairen, Jeff Kim

 ## General description and purpose
 This is a general (somewhat comprehensive) description of the LNG GWAS pipeline which can be used to guide researchers on how-to run a GWAS.